See our spaghetti squash

 cream, ricotta cheese, Parmesan and nutmeg.
 Stir through the spaghetti

-Place all into the baking dish, top with chopped ham or bacon and drizzle with
+Place all into the baking dish, top with chopped ham or bacon and

 Bake uncovered for 45 minutes or until firm and golden.
 Let stand for